-- 25. The 'A-1+' percentage minimums include investments rated 'A-1' that mature in five business days or less because the historical default rates of 'A-1' paper maturing in five business days or less are similar to default rates of 'A-1+' rated issuers.
-The 'A-1' percentage maximum includes fully or overcollateralized repo investments backed by traditional collateral (as defined in paragraph 127) with counterparties rated 'A-2' that mature overnight. - 26.
-New purchases of assets S&P Global Ratings rates 'A-1' (or equivalent) on CreditWatch with negative implications and that mature in more than one month are "higher-risk investments."
-New purchases of assets S&P Global Ratings rates 'A-1+' (or equivalent) on CreditWatch with negative implications are not "higher-risk investments."
-New purchases of assets S&P Global Ratings rates 'A-1' (or equivalent) on CreditWatch with negative implications and that mature in one month or less are not "higher-risk investments."
-Existing fund holdings S&P Global Ratings rates 'A-1' or 'A-1+' (or equivalent) that are placed on CreditWatch with negative implications are not "higher-risk investments."
+27. The 'A-1+' percentage minimums include investments rated 'A-1' that mature in five business days or less because the historical default rates of 'A-1' paper maturing in five business days or less are similar to default rates of 'A-1+' rated issuers.
+The 'A-1' percentage maximum includes fully

+28. New purchases of assets rated 'A-1' (or equivalent) on CreditWatch with negative implications and that mature in more than one month are "higher-risk investments."
+New purchases of assets rated 'A-1+' (or equivalent) on CreditWatch with negative implications are not "higherrisk investments."
+New purchases of assets rated 'A-1' (or equivalent) on CreditWatch with negative implications and that mature in one month or less are not "higher-risk investments."
+Existing fund holdings rated 'A-1' or 'A-1+' (or equivalent) that are placed on CreditWatch with negative implications are not "higher-risk investments."
 We make this differentiation for new investments with longer maturities because CreditWatch already signals that the issuer's credit quality may be changing.
 Hence the criteria limit the potential risk associated with new investment.
-S&P Global Ratings bank ICRs typically determine, subject to other custodial considerations, the credit quality of uninvested cash deposits with the custodian.
+Bank ICRs typically determine, subject to other custodial considerations, the credit quality of uninvested cash deposits with the custodian.
+If uninvested cash deposits with a given bank constitute a significant portion of the funds' assets, we would only use bank ICRs assigned by S&P Global Ratings to the extent we believe this results in a substantial driver of our rating.
 (See the Appendix for more on assumptions with regard to credit quality.)